unccd/Prais4-reporting-manual/introduction.md

 Building on the lessons learned from the 2022 reporting process, a number of system validation rules have been implemented in PRAIS for 2026 reporting.
 These will appear as errors when users try to save the reporting form.
-Errors (arising from the application of system validation rules) appear on the forms to highlight any major discrepancies in reported data (see inter-tabular consistency section below).
+Errors (arising from the application of system validation rules) appear on the forms to highlight any major discrepancies in reported data (see inter-tabular consistency paragraph below).
 The error message will help the user understand the issue and indicate to the user how to rectify the problem before being allowed to save the form.

 Inter-tabular consistency: The total country area and demographics, as presented in the country profile (CP-1.T1 and CP-1.T2), constitute the basis for reporting in many of the other reporting tables.